rendall/simple-comment/README.md

 ## Default build

-The default stack uses Netlify + MongoDB for the backend, and a minimal `fetch` based client for the frontend, but it can be readily adapted to use any technology stack, as long as the tests pass.
+The default stack uses Netlify + MongoDB for the backend, and a minimal `fetch` based client for the frontend, but it can be readily adapted to use any technology stack, as long as the tests pass

+## Roadmap

+1. CRUD for discussion
+1. CRUD for comments
+1. User identification & authentication is lower priority.
+There will be one hard-coded user to start, the admin and all commenting will be open to the public (with suitable constraints on spam and so forth)